Robert Harlander

 Automatic approach to the perturbative gradient flow

 Effective Field Theories can describe physics beyond the Standard Model in a generic way.
 Their construction is algorithmic, but very cumbersome.
+In the past, we have developed a program that generates an effective field theory for general chiral fields.

-Previous master's theses on this topic:
+Related publications from our group: Previous master's theses on this topic:

 • Tim Kempkens (October 2021, RWTH Aachen)